Making Cheese From Fresh Cow’s Milk

 Milking a cow is not as easy as it seems.
 Cows have to be milked twice a day, otherwise they risk fatal mammary infections.
 In order to produce milk, the cows are impregnated every year.

 “Milking of cows is ceased in late pregnancy in preparation for breastfeeding the calf.
 After giving birth, the cow produces milk.
 The most milk in a cow is found in the hindquarters and less in the front quarters.”, says a Romanian farmer from Bucovina.
-The family has two cows, each one producing an average of seven gallons of milk each day.
-This is the village of Iaslovăț.
-Farming is still people’s main occupation here.

 This step is not necessary unless you want to produce a low fat cheese.
 Skimmed milk is collected into a large container placed inside another larger container filled with hot water.
 For the next 24 hours, the water is kept warm by use of a boiler.